 "My Essex admissions adviser guided me brilliantly - I really valued their support and knowledge."

 We recommend that you apply before 1 July for our taught courses starting in October.
-If you require a tier 4 visa to study in the UK the final date for submitting your application is Friday 13 September 2019.
+Application deadlines for October 2020 will be confirmed shortly.
 You should also take into account any deadlines for funding applications, such as scholarships.

 We aim to respond to applications within two weeks once we have received all the relevant documents from you.